glslify/glslify/README.md

 ### `glslify.bundle(file, opts, done)`

-Takes a `file` and calls `done(err, source)` with the finished shader when complete.
+Takes a `file` and calls `done(err, source, files)` with the finished shader when complete. `files` is an array of all the files required from the dependency tree, including the entry file.

 Options include:

 * `inline`: if set to true, you can pass the GLSL source directly in place of the `file` argument.